Instructions for

 1 Tire pressure gauge

-1 Inspection lamp (a suitable socket must be installed in the vehicle)
+1 Inspection lamp (a suitable socket must be installed in

-1 Support block (for eample - a board for placing under the jack.
-On soft ground a hub cap can be used as a support)
+the jack.
+On soft ground a hub cap can be used as a

 1 Tire repair kit